-DBS electrodes were temporarily externalized prior to connection to the implantable pulse generator.
-LFP recordings were performed with the patient quietly seated with their eyes open following overnight withdrawal of anti-parkinsonian medication and were repeated before and after administration of levodopa (see below) 3-7 days after lead implantation.
-In 18 patients LFPs were recorded online from adjacent bipolar contact pairs (01, 12, 23) to limit volume conduction.
-31 These LFP signals were amplified and filtered at 1-250 Hz using a custom-made, high-impedance amplifier (which had at its front end input stage an INA 128 instrumentation amplifier.
-Texas Instruments) and recorded through a 1401 analogue/ digital converter (Cambridge Electronic Design) onto a computer using Spike2 software (Cambridge Electronic Design).
-Signals were sampled at either 625, 1 or 2.4 kHz.
-Fourteen patients were recorded using the EEG system integrated in a CTF 275-channel magnetoencephalograhy scanner (CTF/VSM MedTech).
+DBS electrodes were temporarily externalized, prior to connection to the implantable pulse generator.
+LFP recordings were performed with the patient quietly seated with their eyes open following overnight withdrawal of antiparkinsonian medication and were repeated before and after administration of levodopa (see below) 3-7 days after lead implantation.
+In 18 patients LFPs were recorded on-line from adjacent bipolar contact pairs (01, 12, 23) to limit volume conduction.31 These LFP signals were amplified and filtered at 1-250 Hz using a custom-made, high-impedance amplifier (which had at its front end input stage the INA 128 instrumentation amplifier, Texas Instruments) and recorded through a 1401 analogue/digital converter (Cambridge Electronic Design) onto a computer using Spike2 software (Cambridge Electronic Design).
+Signals were sampled at either 625 Hz, 1 kHz, or 2.4 kHz.
+Fourteen patients were recorded using the EEG system integrated in a CTF 275-channel magnetoencephalograhy scanner (CTF/VSM MedTech, Vancouver, Canada).
 Their signals were filtered 1-600 Hz and sampled at 2.4 kHz.
 Four LFP channels were recorded on each side, referenced to a cephalic reference.
-When LFP recordings were not recorded directly bipolarly, they were converted offline to a bipolar montage between adjacent contacts (three bipolar channels per side) to limit the effects of volume conduction.
+When LFP recordings were not recorded directly bipolarly, they were converted off-line to a bipolar montage between adjacent contacts (three bipolar channels per side) to limit the effects of volume conduction.